rajatonit/slack-autoarchive/README.md

 - *Don't panic!
 It can be unarchived by following [these instructions](https://slack.com/intl/en-ca/help/articles/201563847#unarchive-a-channel) However all previous members would be kicked out of the channel and not be automatically invited back.
 - You can always whitelist a channel if it indeed needs to be kept despite meeting the auto-archive criteria.

-## I don't trust the DRY_RUN option to not mess up Slack environmnet or cause confusion amongst my user.
+## I don't trust the DRY_RUN option to not mess up my Slack org or cause confusion amongst my users.

 Create a new Slack org to test this script against.
 Use the create_test_channels.py script to quickly create channels in your new Slack org.
 Edit create_test_channels.py to change the number of channels to create.